Lawn M (ed) (2013) The Rise of Data in Education Systems: Collection, visualization and use Oxford: Symposium Books

 … [Trackback]

-[…] Find More here to that Topic: ipda.org.uk/lawn-m-ed-2013-the-rise-of-data-in-education-systems-collection-visualation-and-use-oxford-symposium-books/ […]
+[…] Find More here on that Topic: ipda.org.uk/lawn-m-ed-2013-the-rise-of-data-in-education-systems-collection-visualation-and-use-oxford-symposium-books/ […]